 The Washington Post

-Since February, 2011, Mr. Jennings has been a regular blogger on education topics for The Huffington Post, compiling over 40 postings through March 2017.
-The latest is Why Continue an Old Assessment?
-(March, 2017).
+Since February, 2011, Mr. Jennings has been a regular blogger/opinion writer on education topics for The Huffington Post, compiling over 45 postings through July 2017.
+The latest are Trump’s Wrong About the Schools (April 10, 2017) and A Reminder (June 28, 2017).

 The Washington Post made and distributed a video of an interview conducted on March 15, 2017, with Mr. Jennings on the topic of the reasons for and functions of the U.S. Department of Education.
 The topic was related to the controversy then occurring on the nomination of Ms. Betsy DeVos for Secretary of Education.